 Chris graduated from the University of Colorado Law School in 2014.
 He clerked for several organizations during law school, including the Civil Litigation and Employment Law section of the Attorney General’s Office and the U.S. Environmental Protection Agency.
 He earned his Bachelor of Arts degree in political science and American studies from Miami University in Oxford, Ohio.

-Dale was named as our part-time Community Organizer this past February to staff the Robert Wood Johnson CAT grant which CCDC partners with the Colorado Center on Law & Policy (CCLP) and the Colorado Consumer Health Initiative (CCHI).
+DDale was named as our part-time Community Organizer this past February to staff the CAT grant from Community Catalyst, which CCDC partners with the Colorado Center on Law & Policy (CCLP) and the Colorado Consumer Health Initiative (CCHI).
 He will help recruit, train and support Medicaid enrollees to represent themselves and other consumers on regional advisory councils individuals in Regional Area 4.
 Dale was born with normal hearing, as far as his parents knew.
 By the age of six, his parents noticed that once he turned his back and went down the hall, he would not respond to their calls.
 In spite of obstacles, Dale started out with the enthusiasm of youth to pursue his dreams of achieving greatness—or at least happiness.
 He took classes at Pueblo Community College, Pikes Peak Community College, and what is now the University of Colorado at Pueblo in the subject of his first love-computer technology.

 Dawn has slight cerebral palsy.
 As community organizer for CCDC, she enjoys matching advocates/volunteer interests with opportunities to make systems work for people with disabilities.
 She has worked as a librarian, occupational therapist, advocate, and as an aide for Head Start classrooms.
 In her free time, Dawn writes poetry, spends time with her friends and family, and takes long walks.